Chart Color Schemes

 Emerald Beach features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.8% of all households, including 34.0% couples with children, 33.4% couples without children, and 14.0% single parent families.
-Non-family households constitute the remaining 18.2%, with lone person households making up 16.0% and group households comprising 2.1%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 18.2%, consisting of 16.0% lone person households and 2.1% group households.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households